Acute Pancreatitis in Cats

 Other causes of pancreatitis include infection, injury to the abdomen, ingestion of medications, and insecticides to control fleas and ticks, such as organophosphates.
 Pancreatitis can occur in any cat, but some breeds are more susceptible to the disease than others, including the Siamese.
 Additionally, pancreatitis is more common in middle-aged and older cats.

-Cats instinctually hide the fact that they are sick, and cats with pancreatitis are no exception to this.
-Typically, they have vague signs, especially as compared to dogs, so it isn’t obvious they are sick.
+Cats instinctually hide the fact that they are sick, and cats with pancreatitis are no exception.
+Typically, they have vague signs, especially as compared to dogs, so it is not obvious they are sick.

 If your cat has pancreatitis, you might observe the following: